THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

-For a quick adventure fix, stop over at Mawdok valley on the way to Cherrapunji.
-The stunning valleys offer a perfect backdrop to zipline at a maximum length of 2600 feet.
+For a quick adventure fix, stopover at Mawdok valley on the way to Cherrapunji.
+The stunning valleys offer a perfect backdrop to zip line at a maximum length of 2600 feet.
 Ideal for beginners to get a taste of the adventure.
-Although, if you are a seasoned zipliner, this might not pique your interest.
+Although, if you are not doing it for the first time, this might not pique your interest.

 Cost: Rs.
 700/-

-Cafe Cherrapunjee is one of those cool restaurants with a gramophone, fireplace and retro posters with a 125 year old history built as part of the Raj-era.
-Evidently, it was used as a post office and was one of the many Dak bungalows where official horses were changed while enroute from Dhaka to Assam.
+Cafe Cherrapunjee is one of those cool restaurants with a gramophone, fireplace and retro posters with a 125-year-old history built as part of the Raj-era.
+Evidently, served as a post office and one of the many Dak bungalows where official horses were changed while en route from Dhaka to Assam.
 Reuters reports states that in the 1960s, an unidentified flying object was also seen hovering over the property.
 This adds to the history and mystery of this place.
-It’s located halfway between Shillong and Cherrapunji and can serve as a pitstop for travelers on the lookout for scrumptious food.
+Located halfway between Shillong and Cherrapunji, it can serve as a pit stop for travelers on the lookout for scrumptious food.

 Also, if you wish to stay here, they have luxury tents and cottage accommodation options available.
 Excellent food, friendly staff, peaceful chilly nights and cozy rooms.
 What more could you ask for?

-If you have any other places from Cherrapunji in mind, or if you found this post useful, let me know in the comments below 🙂
+If you have any other places from Cherrapunji, India in mind, or if you found this post useful, let me know in the comments below 🙂